charltonoti/CS411-Fall-21/Docs/Assignment_4(FinalProject)/FinalDeliverable.md

 1. we use sqlite3 database to store recommendation information to enhance performance.
 2. The public API we utilize is Twitter API (tweepy) and Yfinance API.
 3. We also use a third-party authentication by Github.
 User need to login to Github before they can use our app, but the search function is free for all.
-4. It have decoupled architecture, different layer could use different language.
+4. It have decoupled architecture, different layer use different language.
 JavaScript in the front end, and Python in the backend.